 Also known as The Excise Taxman.
 It is the story of the tax collector brought down into the mines who thinks he has descended into the regions of Hell with ensuing comic results.
 McPharlan is reputed to have also sung this song among the Molly Maguires.

 A CELEBRATED WORKINGMAN

 Known under various titles including Mining in the Barroom and Performing His Manual Labor in the Barroom.
-This is a satire on the off hour braggert of the coal mines.
+This a satire on the off hour braggert of the coal mines.
 It was written by famed coal mining minstrel Ed Foley.
 Foley lived most of his life in the vicinity of Mt.
 Carmel and with his faithful old fiddle under his arm he would stroll throughout the country side singing his ballads.

 THE IRISH EMIGRANT MINER

-This is a song typical of the fate of many of the Irish Emigrants.
+This a song typical of the fate of many of the Irish Emigrants.
 The signs over the doors said no Irish need apply.
 A pick and a shovel were the tools they could ply.
 In the cities and in the mines they were given the most menial and lowest paying jobs.

 PAT MULLIGAN'S WAKE

 We end up our album with a humorous song.
 The Irish have a great knack of creating comical wake songs such as Tim Finnigan's Wake and Steve O'Donnell's Wake.
-Well, this is another one to add to the collection.
+Well, this another one to add to the collection.
 I imagine the fact that the Irish have been able to find humor in all phases of life, from death to English persecution have enabled them to survive lo these many centuries with humour and wit intact.